nicfreeman1209/botc_icon_generator/readme.md

 - run the script
 - pick your files out from ./generated

-Repoo contains example masks + generated icons from the homebrew All Hat And No Cattle
+Repo contains example masks + generated icons from the homebrew All Hat And No Cattle